StudentoftheCode/StudentoftheCode/README.md

 <h1 align="center">Hi, I'm Christopher Kennedy</h1>
 <h3 align="center">A Full Stack Developer from New York City </h3>

-- 🔭 I’m currently working on some websites, APIs and some full-stack apps.
+- 🔭 I’m currently working on some websites and a full-stack app.

 - 🌱 I’m currently learning ** how to build APIs, MERN stack, EJS and JavaScript**